metauni/metauni.github.io/index.md

 ## metauni Algebraic Geometry

 Starting June 16th we are running a free 8-week introductory course on algebraic geometry, that we call [MAG](https://www.metauni.org/mag).
+This is open to anybody and the pre-requisites are high school algebra and a bit of linear algebra.
+Registration is now open!

 ## metauni Day